inmo-jang/space-simulator/docs/CONFIG_GUIDE.md

     - `agent_assigned_task_id`: Shows the task identifier assigned to each agent.
     - `task_id`: Displays task identifiers on the tasks.

-This detailed explanation should help you configure the SPADE Simulator effectively by adjusting the parameters in the `config.yaml` file according to your needs.
+This detailed explanation should help you configure the SPACE Simulator effectively by adjusting the parameters in the `config.yaml` file according to your needs.